Pylons/pyramid/docs/narr/views.rst

 resulting from use of decorators like :class:`pyramid.view.view_config`.

-See :ref:`configuration_module` for additional API arguments to the :meth:`pyramid.configuration.Configurator.scan` method.
+See :ref:`configuration_module` for additional API arguments to the :meth:`pyramid.config.Configurator.scan` method.
 For example, the method allows you to supply a ``package`` argument to better control exactly *which* code will be scanned.